 4. Personal Protective And Life Saving Equipment

-Workers must be given and required to wear face and eye protection, when flying particles, liquid chemicals, molten metal, acids or caustic liquids, chemical gases or vapours, or potentially harmful light radiation pose a risk to the eyes or face,.
-These risks are prevalent when performing different operations on the job site, such as drilling, welding, chipping, grinding, sanding, masonry work, and woodworking.
-When there are flying item hazards, eye protection must have side protection or even detachable side protectors.
+Workers must be provided with and required to wear appropriate personal protective equipment (PPE) to protect against specific hazards.
+This includes face and eye protection when there is a risk from flying particles, liquid chemicals, molten metal, acids or caustic liquids, chemical gases or vapors, or harmful light radiation.
+Such hazards are common during operations like drilling, welding, chipping, grinding, sanding, masonry work, and woodworking.

 6. Hazardous substances